samelie/monorepo-consistency/README.md

 ## Configuration

-You can configure the TypeScript config generation behavior via a `monorepo.config.json` file:
+You can configure the tool's behavior via a `monorepo.config.json` file:

 ```json
 {